QuentinRa/blog.quentinra.dev/maths/probabilities/index.md

 ## Sources

-This is a list of all wikipedia pages that you may want to check
+This is a list of all Wikipedia pages that you may want to check

 * <https://en.wikipedia.org/wiki/Expected_value>